Accenture/DBTestCompareGenerator/README.md

 order by Color;
 ```

-### 4. If you want to change any setting in *appsettings.json* you can use script [set-appsettings.ps1](https://github.com/ObjectivityLtd/DBTestCompareGenerator/blob/master/DBTestCompareGenerator/set-appsettings.ps1).
+### 4. If you want to change any setting in *appsettings.json* in your CI tool you can use script [set-appsettings.ps1](https://github.com/ObjectivityLtd/DBTestCompareGenerator/blob/master/DBTestCompareGenerator/set-appsettings.ps1).

  ```powershell
  .\set-appsettings.ps1 ".\" "appsettings.json" "appSettings" "ReadExcelFile" "true" $true